XanaduAI/strawberryfields/doc/introduction/circuits.rst

 Creating a quantum program
 --------------------------

-To construct a photonic quantum circuit in Strawberry Fields, a :class:`~strawberryfields.Program` object must be created, and operations applied.
+To construct a photonic quantum circuit in Strawberry Fields, a :class:`.Program` object must be created, and operations applied.

 .. code-block:: python3